-ENGLISH AS AN ADDITIONAL LANGUAGE/DIALECT (an ATAR Course) Return to Contents Page
+ENGLISH AS AN ADDITIONAL LANGUAGE/DIALECT (an ATAR Course)

 Students who select the English as an Additional Language or Dialect course come from diverse linguistic and cultural backgrounds and possess a wealth of knowledge through their own language, culture and worldviews.
 The aim of this course is to build on and expand their existing knowledge base and to meet their specific linguistic, cultural and educational needs through the acquisition of Standard Australian English.